JoannaBy/La-Segunda-Celestina/README.md

 Procedence of every play is detailed at the Appendix.

+Some of the plays are not complete or separated in various files, as the author we are interested in only write a part of the play.
+This is the case of:

+- Sor Juana Inés de la Cruz. <i>Amor es más laberinto</i>.
+Our file does not contain the second act, because this one was written by Fray Juan de Guevara.

+- <i>Más triunfa el amor rendido</i>.
+First act was written by Agustín de Salazar, whereas second and third act was written by Juan de Vera Tassis.
+Therefore, it is separated in two files.

 ## Acknowledgements

 We thank José Calvo Tello ([@morethanbooks](www.github.com/morethanbooks)) for sending us his clean version of Canon-60 corpus.